ydydsnyd/mono/packages/replicache/doc/docs/tutorial/sync.md

 What's that `initSpace()` call?

 For each run of this demo, we create a new _space_ on the server to store data in.
-Spaces are how Replicache data is partitioned server-side.
-Each space syncs separately from any others.

-We use this feature here so that each visitor to this demo sees only their own counts and isn't confused by seeing other users incrementing the count at the same time.
+This ensures each visitor to this demo sees only their own counts and isn't confused by seeing other users incrementing the count at the same time.

 :::